ardura/Actuate/README.md

     - Powf - I made this up - Curves based on Powf math function as it scales
   - Tilt Filter
   - VCF Filter
-  - Analog inspired filter idea (Ardura's V4)
+  - V4 - Analog inspired filter idea (Ardura's V4 - Use this one for adding tone rather than filtering)
-  - Analog inspired filter idea (Ardura's A4I)
+  - A4I - Analog inspired filter idea (Ardura's A4I)
-  - Analog inspired filter idea (Ardura's A4I Take II)
+  - A4II - Analog inspired filter idea (Ardura's A4I Take II)
+  - A4III - Analog inspired filter idea (Ardura's A4II with some tweaks)
 - 11 Different FX for post processing

 ![image](https://github.com/ardura/Actuate/assets/31751444/c13b62bb-a29e-420c-9f3a-764950cbd4a2)